dd86k/aliceserver/README.md

 - Single-session: Using standard I/O (stdio), a single adapter instance is started.
 - Multi-session: Using TCP/IP, every new connection initiates a new debug session.

-Messages are encoded as HTTP messages using the UTF-8 encoding.
+Messages are encoded as HTTP messages using the UTF-8 encoding and JSON payloads.

 Currently, there is only one header field, `Content-Length`, that determines the length of the message (payload).
 This field is read as an Integer.

-The body (payload) is assumed to be encoded as [JSON](https://json.org).

 A typical request may look like this: